 "Becoming 'Hawaiian': A Relational Racialization of Japanese American Soldiers from Hawai'i during World War II in the US South," in Studying Race Relationally.
 Ed.
 Natalia Molina, Daniel Martinez HoSang, and Ramon Gutierrez (Berkeley: University of California Press; Series: American Crossroads, Ed.
 Niels Hooper) Accepted for Inclusion and Under Review

 "Contesting Japanese American Identity: A Literature Review of John Okada's No-No Boy (1957)," in The Unknown John Okada: Rediscovered works by the author of No-No Boy.
 Ed.
 Greg Robinson, Frank Abe, and Floyd Cheung (Seattle: University of Washington Press; Series: Scott and Laurie Oki Series in Asian American Studies) Accepted for Inclusion and Under Review

 "Introduction," in Japanese American Millennials: Rearticulating Generational Identity, Community, and Culture.
 Ed.
-Michael Omi, Jeffrey T. Yamashita, and Dana Nakano (Under consideration, Stanford University Press; Series: Asian America, Ed.
-Gordon H. Chang)
+Michael Omi, Jeffrey T. Yamashita, and Dana Nakano (in progress)

 “Daniel K. Inouye,” “Mike Masaoka.”
 Japanese Americans: The History and Culture of a People.
-Ed.
+Eds.
 Jonathan H.X.
 Lee and Dean Adachi (Santa Barbara: Greenwood) Under Review

 “Prejudice,” “Herbert Blumer’s Prejudice Theory.”
 Race and Racism in the United States: An Encyclopedia of the American Mosaic.
 Eds.
 Charles A. Gallagher and Cameron D. Lippard (Santa Barbara: Greenwood, 2014), 965-968.